 The Sprouted Multi-Grain bread is clean.

 Try to have oatmeal always available.
-It is a very original way to eat your grain serving per day without many associated substances.
+It is a very original way to eat your cereal grains serving per day without many associated substances.

-Oats contain from all grains the highest amount of healthy fat (7%), especially multiple unsaturated fatty acids, and a lot of protein (15 %).
-Oats is also rich in Iron, Zinc and Magnesium, Vitamin B1, B6 and E. Made with 100% natural, whole grain oats, oatmeal is not heat-treated in any way and has a limited shelf life.
+Oats contain in this food group the highest amount of healthy fat (7%), especially multiple unsaturated fatty acids, and a lot of protein (15 %).
+Oats are also rich in iron, zinc, potassium, vitamin B1, B6 and E. Made with 100% natural oats, oatmeal is not heat-treated in any way and has a limited shelf life.

 On Amazon.com, a great choice for clean oatmeal to buy is Bob's Red Mill Organic Old Fashioned Rolled Oats.

-In contrast, instant oats are rolled, steamed, and precooked grains and therefore have a very long shelf life.
+In contrast, instant oats are rolled, steamed, and precooked cereals and therefore have a very long shelf life.
 These will often have sweet flavorings added, and are not recommended.

 Week 3: 8 easy ways to increase whole grain consumption